swcarpentry/good-enough-practices-in-scientific-computing/index.md

 We must admit that plain text is, however, no panacea.
 In particular, when collaborating with others, be aware of and, when possible, standardize on file encoding, line endings, and the elimination of prose-oriented features, such as "smart quotes".
-Differences between collaborators in these pesky details can cause the "diffs" between file versions to be unnecessarily large and therefore to be substantially less informative.
+Differences between collaborators in these pesky details can cause the changes between file versions to be large and therefore substantially less comprehensible.

 [Elizabeth Wickes][wickes-comment-metadata] provides a useful classification for metadata, with implications for it how it should be represented.